g00glen00b/dimitri.codes/src/content/posts/2024/2024-06-06-spring-boot-mailpit/index.md

 spring.mail.port=1025
 ```

-### Setting up Mailpit with Testcontainers in development
+### Option 2: Setting up Mailpit with Testcontainers in development

 Since Spring Boot 3.1, you can use [Testcontainers](https://www.testcontainers.com/) during development.
 To do this, add the following dependency to your `pom.xml` file: